-The costs for marketing activities incurred by the Fund Manager related to retail investors and attributable to Class "Z-1" Shares and the Class "Z-2" Shares will only be borne by Class "Z-1" Shares and the "Z-2" Shares respectively and may amount to maximum 0.20% (on an annual basis) of each of these Share Classes' net assets.
+The expenses related to marketing and communication activities that are directly related to the Sub-Fund, are in accordance with the objective of the Sub-Fund and are in the interest of the Shareholders.
+Expenses for marketing and communication activities related to Triodos or generic themes are not incurred by the Sub-Fund.
+If third-party services are used, these related costs will be borne by the Sub-Fund.
+The expenses related to Retail Investors and attributable to Class "Z-1" Shares and the Class "Z-2" Shares may amount to maximum 0.20% (on an annual basis) of each of these Share Classes' net assets.